Last updated September 2020

 - Can you enroll in an individual Course within a Coursera Specialization without enrolling in the Specialization?

 - Can you enroll and complete an individual Course within a Coursera Specialization without completing in the Specialization?

 - What terms am I agreeing to when I sign up as a learner under the Initiative?

 - What are the important dates for the Initiative to be aware of?

-- What happens if I do not complete my courses or certificates by December 31, 2020?
+- What happens if I do not complete my Courses, Specializations, or Professional Certificates by December 31, 2020 / Access End Date?